gspahlin/WhiskeyAdvocate_Review_Clustering_Analysis/README.md

 <br>
 <img src= "https://github.com/gspahlin/Whiskey_Analysis/blob/master/Figures/Representative%20cluster.jpg" alt = "clustering results optimized">
 <br>
-Fig. 4 - A DBSCAN clustring algorythm that results in 532 categories.
-There are not 532 colors so some of the groups are redundant.
+Fig. 5 - The optimized clustering algorythm produces small groups with high level of similarities of descriptive words in the reviews.
+In the above example the whiskeys in the same group have agreement in all of the features save for 1.
 <br>